DecisionsDev/decision-assistant-hub/examples/product-recommendation/telecom-product-recommendation-201.md

 - Maintain transparent and explainable recommendations
 - Prioritize eligible offers based on campaigns and operational constraints

-No machine learning, scoring models, or probabilistic ranking are used.

 ---

 ## 2. Reference Data